White sand and turquoise water at Leeward Beach on Providenciales The vivid horizon of Leeward Beach.

 Leeward Point and Little Water Cay.

-There is no decent snorkeling at Leeward Beach.
+There isn't great snorkeling at Leeward Beach.
 Several rock jetties are found across the beach, yet these support little more than small numbers of reef fish.
-For those looking for underwater sights, we advise visiting the spectacular Smith's Reef and Bight Reef.
+If you're looking for more impressive underwater sights, visit the spectacular Smith's Reef and Bight Reef.

-Pristine snorkeling sites are found on the barrier reef in the Leeward area, however, these sites are too far offshore to swim out to and it’s necessary to visit by snorkeling cruise or island hopping boat trip.
+Pristine snorkeling sites can be found on the barrier reef in the Leeward area—however, these sites are too far offshore to swim out to.
+To visit them, you'll have to book a snorkeling cruise or island-hopping boat trip.

 Vacation Villas

-There are also a few accommodations options to stay at inland, and many are within a very short walking distance of Leeward Beach.
+There are also a few accommodation options to stay at inland.
+Many are within a very short walking distance of Leeward Beach.

 Leeward Beach Accesses